zeregzesis/zeregzesis/README.md

 About me:

-  I'm an Informatics student from Poland, I'm mostly proficient in C++ and Python with basic knowledge of Java, JavaScript and PHP.
+  I'm an Applied Informatics student from Poland, I'm mostly proficient in C++ and Python with basic knowledge of Java, JavaScript and PHP.
 Most of my projects are either for university or are left unfinished.

 Work experience so far: